 Who We Are

 The Judicial Council (JC) represents the Judicial Branch, which is the third branch of the student government at Oregon State University.
 The primary duty of the Judicial Council is to interpret the Associated Students of Oregon State University Constitution and Statutes.
 The Council also advises over any group or organization of ASOSU.
 Any student organizations that hold a dispute within ASOSU either internally or between two parties can therefore hold a request from the Judicial Council to review the matter at hand.
-The Judicial Council therefore holds the power to issue an advisory decision as to the inquiry requested.
+The Judicial Council therefore holds the power to issue an advisory, injunction, or binding decision in the form of an Opinion as to the inquiry requested.

 Our Structure